 The technique I found working was to play the songs while putting her to sleep and let them play all throughout her sleeping time.

 While my daughter is sensitive to sounds, playing music in the background while sleeping masked the random sounds or noise she would hear.

 Her ears became accustomed to hearing something that when the noise would pop up out of nowhere, she wouldn’t notice it.
 Of course, it’s different when the noise is deafening that even adults would be stunned.

 Summing it all up

 Knowing how to put our babies to sleep, may indeed require experimenting from us like it was rocket science.

-The methods I listed above were results of my own experiments in the bedroom lab.
+The methods I listed above were the results of my own experiments in the bedroom lab.
 If you haven’t tried them before, it’s about time to see if they’d also work for your little one or not.
 For extra fussy babies, try doing all these methods at the same time.

-Note, however, these methods are only for infants 0-3 months old, those who do not know how to change sleeping position by themselves.
+However, these methods are only for infants 0-3 months old, those who do not know how to change sleeping position by themselves.